-The Pacific Northwest uses this regatta to mark the end of the season and the transition to winter training.
-Since 1978, the Head and Tail of the Gorge Regattas have offered great racing during the day, and the hospitality of Victoria at night.
-The Head of the Gorge encourages Halloween costumes during the race, and that gives the entire event a festival atmosphere.
+Teams from across BC, Alberta, and the Pacific Northwest use this regatta to mark the end of the season and the transition to winter training, with incredible racing during the day and the hospitality of Victoria in the evening .
+The Head of the Gorge encourages costumes during the race, and that gives the entire event a festival atmosphere.